Aiken Innovate dropout window opens Friday

 Aiken Innovate families can choose to stay or leave the school district's all-virtual program over the next three weeks.

 From Oct.
 23 to Nov.
-13, parents have the opportunity to opt for face-to-face instruction for the spring semester if they no longer wish to remain in the program.
+13, parents have the opportunity to switch to face-to-face instruction for the spring semester if they no longer wish to remain in the program.

-Parents and guardians will need to fill out a form on the ParentPortal to indicate that they would like their student to remain in Aiken Innovate or switch to face-to-face instruction.
+Parents and guardians will need to fill out a form on the ParentPortal to indicate whether they would like their student to remain in Aiken Innovate or switch to face-to-face instruction.

 The decision to leave Aiken Innovate is permanent for the next semester.
 According to the school district website, students will not be able to switch back to Aiken Innovate if they return to face-to-face classes.